 There is something oddly refreshing and relaxing about enjoying a cup of coffee while overlooking a scenic lake on a backpacking trip.
 Unless your trails have a walk-thru window for java though, you are going to brew your own.

 Then again, as an admitted caffeine addict, I may try lashing that monstrosity to the pack.
-Luckily though, for those of us that count ounces, there are multiple ways to brew a cup of Joe without upgrading our pack suspension.
+Luckily though, for those of us who count ounces, there are multiple ways to brew a cup of Joe without upgrading our pack suspension.

 Instant Coffee for Backpackers

 Before you hit the back button on your browser, stick with me as we look a little farther into instant "coffee."
 Now, I know what you are thinking.
 If you grew up with a jar of Taster's Choice on the counter that nobody ever touched, I understand your misgivings.